daveredrum/3d-captioning/dev_log.md

 __progress:__
 - fixed bug with the `train.py`
-- visualized the results in jupyter notebook
+- visualized the results in jupyter notebook, see more details in google docs

 __TODOs:__
 - generalize the model